TalesDias/LunchBot/README.md

 ## Summary

 The LunchBot posts UNICAMP's restaurant menu everyday at around 8AM.
-The menu is scrapped from the official website, a message is crafted by a GPT model and finally posted to a Whatsapp group using GREEN-API.
+The menu is scrapped from the official website, a message is crafted by an LLM and finally posted to a Whatsapp group using GREEN-API.

 *Currently only available for the restaurants at Limeira, but it could be extend it to Campinas if the demand exists.*